• Federal Appeals Court Vacates Contempt Charges

 On March 24th, ABC News published this story about 8 Venezuelans and 1 Nicaraguan that were refused by El Salvador and have given an account of what transpired on the plane ride to El Salvador.

-On April 14th the White House released a Press Release, No Safe Harbor for Illegal Immigrant Criminals Under President Trump which listed x people. x number of Venezuelans and x number of El Salvadoreans.
-And where 2 individuals names appear both on the CBS List and the Whitehouse Press Release, they are:
+On April 14th the White House released a Press Release, No Safe Harbor for Illegal Immigrant Criminals Under President Trump which listed x people.
+10 Venezuelans and 12 Salvadoreans.
+Only 2 individuals names appear both on the CBS List and the Whitehouse Press Release, they are: Maiker Espinoza Escalona and

 Venezuela typically reports 252 but occasionally 253 is also mentioned.